learn-co-curriculum/node-non-blocking-callback/README.md

 }
 ```

-Do you find this code easier to understand?
-We too!
-But that's now it.
+This code is considerably easier to read, but that's not all we can do to improve it.
 We can take it a step further.

 Note: `callOne`, `callTwo`, etc. are just pseudo code for making HTTP requests.
 In real-life example you would substitute them for real functions using libraries like `http`, `request` or `superagent`.
 For now it's not really important what those functions do as long as they are asynchronous and use callbacks.